Combining Diagnostics and Artificial Intelligence enabling Precision Medicine, Risk Prediction and Prognosis to Guide Therapy.

 In order to determine the outcomes and progression to significant liver fibrosis (SLF) as per ARFI, we set up a prospective NUH HBV cohort with chronic HBV infection (Ch.Inf) expected to have no/minimal liver disease vs moderate/severe in chronic hepatitis (Ch.Hep) patients (pts).(JHepatol2017) LIVERFASt (LF, Fibronostics, US), is a patented technology to assess liver fibrosis(LF-F) and activity(LF-A).

-Evaluating serum biomarkers LiverFast surrogates of liver fibrosis and steatosis could identify risks in a clinical population experiencing sars-cov2 infection (covid19).
+Evaluating serum biomarkers LIVERFASt™ surrogates of liver fibrosis and steatosis could identify risks in a clinical population experiencing SARS-COV2 infection (COVID 19).

 Coronavirus disease-2019 (COVID-19) is a life-threatening infection caused by the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) virus.
 Age, diabetes and metabolic factors has rapidly emerged as a major comorbidity for COVID-19 severity.
 However, the phenotypic characteristics of patients (pts) in COVID-19 are unknown.
 For clinicians, it’s imperative to predict the outcome of a given patient following a positive test for SARS-CoV2—it is known that prior health history and demographics are informative towards describing the wide range of prognostic outcomes for COVID19 pts.

-Comparative performances of liverfast, vtce (fibroscan) and other serum non-invasive tests (nits) for the diagnosis of advanced chronic liver disease in non-alcoholic fatty liver disease (nafld) patients from a cohort with liver biopsy.
+Comparative Performances of LIVERFASt™, VTCE (Fibroscan) and other serum non-invasive tests (NITs) for the diagnosis of advanced chronic liver disease in non-alcoholic fatty liver disease (NAFLD) patients from a cohort with liver biopsy.

 Poster Presented September 2020

-There is a call for action in the management of patients (pts) with type 2 diabetes mellitus (T2DM) and steatohepatitis (NASH) LIVERFASt (LF) is a serum-based proprietary panel for assessing fibrosis (LF-Fib), steatosis (LF-Ste) and activity (LF-Act) in NAFLD pts.
+There is a call for action in the management of patients with type 2 diabetes mellitus (T2DM) and steatohepatitis (NASH) LIVERFASt (LF) is a serum-based proprietary panel for assessing fibrosis (LF-Fib), steatosis (LF-Ste) and activity (LF-Act) in NAFLD patients.

 Poster Presented June 2020